kussunx/fastdl_mm/README.md

 # FastDL Metamod

-A FastDL server for HLDS in Metamod.
+A Metamod plugin that acts as as fastdl server for HLDS.

 ## Build